0xd34df00d/lcss/src/text/plugins/plugins-touchstreams.md

 returns the tracks available for streaming.
 It also provides your and your friends' audios as radio stations for streaming.

+Please note this plugin is defunct for now since early 2017 as VKontakte has shut down the corresponding API.

 Features
 --------